angelacelar/SeekandHit/SQL/README.md

 # SQL - Crew database
-This folder contains files with the SQL queries that are solution to the problem called "Crew database", and test data used for testing the solution.
+This folder contains SQL file first.sql with the SQL queries that are solution to the problem called "Crew database", and test data used for testing the solution.

 ## Problem